Scalp Psoriasis Vs. Dandruff: Differences, Causes, & Treatment

 Dandruff

 Dandruff is not a serious medical condition.
-It can be treated with over-the-counter products.
+But if it keeps coming back, knowing how to treat chronic dandruff can help you find relief.
+The treatment process includes consistent care and the use of specific home remedies and medications.
 You can use any gentle anti-dandruff shampoo to clear dandruff from your scalp.
 If you have excessively dry skin, keeping the scalp moisturized may also help.
 When buying shampoos for dandruff, look for these ingredients:

 If you prefer natural remedies, tea tree oil is an excellent natural treatment for dandruff (5).